faithsho/faithsho/README.md

 - <b>Mathematical Modelling of Tumor Growth in Presence of Treatment</b>

-  This project was for my master research paper, where I simulated extinction times of cancer therapy treatment in the stochastic framework
+  This project was for my master's research paper, where I simulated extinction times of cancer therapy treatment in the stochastic framework

-  - The stochastic model uses the CTMC which accomodates the randomness of the treatment plan
+  - The stochastic model uses the CTMC which accommodates the randomness of the treatment plan
   - The Gillespie Simulation Algorithm was used for the model check
   - Optimised the treatment based on my model and obtained eradication times and probabilities